Ezov

-The book of John in the New Testament (written in Koine Greek) mentions that hyssop was used, along with vinegar, to alleviate the thirst of Jesus, during his Passion.
-Matthew and Mark mention the occasion but refer to the plant using the general term κάλαμος (kálamos), which is translated as "reed" or "stick."
-Origanum has short stems and some scholars say it would have been too short to reach the mouth of Jesus during crucifixion.
-A number of scholars have proposed that ezov is the caper plant (Capparis spinosa), which the Arabs call azaf.
-The caper is native throughout the Mediterranean Basin, and considered to have cleansing properties.

-It has been suggested that Psalm 51's verse 7 "Purge me with hyssop, and I shall be clean:" is an early example of the medical use of Penicillium, the initial source of penicillin.

-Ritual use
+Etymology

+The Septuagint translates Hebrew אֵזוֹב ezov as ὕσσωπος hyssop, and English translations of the Bible often follow this rendering.
+Ezov and the Greek word ὕσσωπος hyssops share a common etymological origin in an ancient culture word that originated in Asia Minor.
+While the catalyst for the spread of this culture word is unknown, Asia Minor may have been the place of Origanum’s first ritual usage, from which it spread to other regions.
+Dioscorides' description of ὕσσωπος indicates that he identified this plant with Origanum (De materia medica 3.25); the Vienna Dioscurides depicts ὕσσωπος as Origanum syriacum.

+Old Testament

+Ezov is described as a small plant found on or near walls, with an aromatic odor.

 The Israelites used ezov in the Passover ritual when they were enslaved in Egypt, according to the Hebrew Bible and Old Testament, to sprinkle lamb's blood on the door posts and lintels of the slaves' quarters in which they lived, so that God would pass over them as he slew the first-born of the Egyptians.
 The Israelites used ezov more regularly for other rituals when they had settled in Israel.
-It was used in the ritual for cleansing from leprosy and for ritual purification.
+It was used in the ritual for cleansing from leprosy and corpse uncleanness, as well as for the burning of the red heifer.
 In Psalms, the sprinkling of ezov is used metaphorically to refer to purification of the heart.

+New Testament

+The book of John in the New Testament (written in Koine Greek) mentions that hyssop was used, along with vinegar, to alleviate the thirst of Jesus, during his Passion.
+Matthew and Mark mention the occasion but refer to the plant using the general term κάλαμος (kálamos), which is translated as "reed" or "stick."

-The Roman Catholic Church and some sects interpret ezov as "hyssop" and have adopted the biblical practice of sprinkling with water to ritually cleanse objects, including churches and people, in a ritual termed aspersion during the Asperges.
+The Roman Catholic Church and some Christian sects interpret ezov as hyssop and have adopted the practice of using it to sprinkle water to ritually cleanse objects, including churches and people, in a ritual termed aspersion during the Asperges.